Bing Carburetors that pee gasoline onto your boot; or,

 After the float-bowl hinge pin is removed the float will remove (drop out) from the carburetor with the float needle & the float needle’s teeeeeesny wire springy paper clippy thingy.
 No teensy clip?….very early carburetors did not have them.
 They are not a critical item.
 Carburetors that use that clip will be seen to have a quite tiny hole in a spring loaded plunger located at the lower end of the float needle.

 8. Drain sufficient fuel into a glass jar.
 Put the float into the jar.
 About 1/3 of the float should be floating above the fuel surface.
 You need enough fuel in the glass jar so the float does not touch the bottom of the glass.
-I highly recommend not using Spouse’s favorite measuring container.
+I recommend not using Spouse’s favorite measuring container.
 If 1/3 of the float is not above the fuel level, the float is bad and should be replaced with a brand-new one.

 Let’s assume you are going to properly replace the float and the float needle.